alexbasson/kube-katas/containerize-stateless-app/README.md

 ## Goal:

-To build, run, and push to DockerHub a container image of this app
+To build, run, and push to DockerHub a container image of this app.

 ## You'll be done when: